 Majors in the College of Liberal & Creative Arts (LCA) should consult with two advisors each semester:

-- a general education and university requirements adviser in the Advising Resource Center (ARC) for LCA
+2. a general education and university requirements advisor in the Undergraduate Advising Center

 Students who are completing a minor or an additional major should see an advisor in those programs as well.